cloudflare/cloudflare-docs/content/bots/concepts/detection-ids.md

 ### Via the Cloudflare dashboard

-1. [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
 2. Navigate to **Analytics & Logs** > **Logs**.
 3. Select **Add Logpush Job**.
 4. Select **HTTP Requests** as the dataset.